microsoft/vscode-python-devicesimulator/docs/developers-setup.md

 6. Start running the extension locally by pressing F5 or going to VS Code Debug menu and select 'Start debugging'

+## Testing

+- To run unit tests, run the command: `npm run test` in the root level directory.
+    - You will need Pytest installed for the Python tests to run correctly
+- To run just the python tests, run the command: `pytest src` or `python -m pytest src` in the root level directory.

 ## Notes on how to use it

 - [Documentation to use the Extension](/docs/how-to-use.md)